-Lars Schmidt is a naturalist, a multidisciplinary artist, dancer, improviser and facilitator.
+Lars Schmidt is a multidisciplinary artist, improviser, facilitator and naturalist.

-His work, in his various roles, reflects an immersion in both Eastern philosophy and nature, expressing an approach of 'learning to listen' and contemplative practices as a reoccurring theme.
+His work, in his various roles, reflects an immersion in both Eastern philosophy and nature.

 Formative years in New York City.

-Background and studies in music and the performing arts, somatics, photography and film, ecology and anthropology, focusing on indigenous cultures and Eastern philosophies.
+Background and studies in performing arts and music, somatics, photography, film, ecology and anthropology, focusing on indigenous cultures and Eastern philosophies.

-He has worked as actor for film and TV, as acting coach and director.
+He has worked internationally as actor for film and TV, as acting coach and director.

-In dance and bodywork his path led from classical and modern dance training to working with postmodern dance forms, tango and improvisation.
+In dance and bodywork his path led from classical and modern dance training to working with postmodern dance forms and improvisation.

-Lars has lived, worked and teached in major cities like New York, Paris, Berlin, Buenos Aires, Barcelona or Oslo.
+Besides the deep immersion into rural areas and retreated life, he has been living and working in major cities like New York, Paris, Berlin, Buenos Aires, Barcelona or Oslo.